Article first published August 2014, updated April 2019

 Email is not perfect either, according to studies, 22% of emails sent get lost in the junk or spam folders or are blocked by ISPs.
 But that still leaves you with an average of 78% messages delivered.

-At that point, the lifespan of your message will be decided by your recipient, your email will sit in the Inbox as “unread” until it’s acknowledged.
 This is the reason you keep getting clicks even several days after sending the campaign.
 On the other hand, the lifespan of a social media post can range between a few hours to only minutes.

-Email is by far the most effective communication platform between your brand and its audience (or most of it).”
+Email is, by far, the most effective communication platform between your brand and its audience (or most of it).”